Get your heavy vehicle licence

 A heavy vehicle has a gross vehicle mass (GVM) or aggregate trailer mass (ATM) of more than 4.5 tonnes.

-There are five different types of heavy vehicle.
+There are five types of heavy vehicles.
+Each heavy vehicle type requires a specific driver's licence.

 If you want to get your heavy vehicle licence you must follow these steps: